criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/AdWrite.md

 # AdWrite

-Entity to create or update an ad
+Entity to create an ad

 ## Properties